-- 5.1.On 20 June 2011, whilst on a ministerial visit to Moray, Fergus Ewing MSP and Minister for Enterprise confirmed the significance of transport infrastructure to sustainable economic growth. - 5.2.
-In addition, two former Scottish Ministers with responsibility for Transport (Tavish Scott and Stewart Stevenson), during past visits to Elgin, have emphasised the importance of the Council delivering on their own road infrastructure programme, including a distributor road in the west of Elgin, if the Council are to expect Government to improve the A96 in Elgin. - 5.3.
+- 5.1.
+On 20 June 2011, whilst on a ministerial visit to Moray, Fergus Ewing MSP and Minister for Enterprise confirmed the significance of transport infrastructure to sustainable economic growth. - 5.2.
 The Moray Economic Strategy Final Draft Report (document reference C008) recognises the importance of good transport links in general to the economy of Moray, both now and in the future.
-The reliance on good external transport links is

-- obvious, but the report also stresses the importance of accessibility within Elgin, as the main centre of economic activity. - 5.4.
-The above was outlined in the report to the Council's Economic Development & Infrastructure Services Committee on 28 June 2011 (document reference A017) and gave details of the economic and planning background to the project as well as looking at the planning and development implications. - 5.5.
-Section 7 of this document outlines the links with the Council's strategic aims and objectives.
+The reliance on good external transport links is acknowledged, but the report also stresses the importance of accessibility within Elgin, as the main centre of economic activity. - 5.3.
+The above was outlined in the report to the Council's Economic Development & Infrastructure Services Committee on 28 June 2011 (document reference A017) and gave details of the economic and planning background to the project as well as looking at the planning and development implications.
+The report sought and received approval in principle for the preferred route. - 5.4.
+Section 9 of this document outlines the links with the Council's strategic aims and objectives.

-6. Option appraisal process
+6. Design and Option appraisal process

 - 6.1.
-The Elgin Western Link road forms a significant part of the Elgin Traffic Management Programme.
-(See Section 7 of this document for links to the Council's strategic priorities.) - 6.2.
+The Elgin Western Link road forms a significant part of the Elgin Traffic Management Programme. - 6.2.
 The key objective of this programme is: